 Named for their favorite beach in southern California, the founders of Ponto Footwear revolutionized sustainable footwear by designing a shoe that “looks like work and wears like leisure”—made almost entirely of recycled and bio-based materials.
 This D2C business is passionate about protecting our oceans and contributes a portion of all purchases to organizations devoted to helping our planet.

-Their commitment to sustainability drives their desire to provide transparency to consumers and to counteract the growing practice of “greenwashing.”
+D2C brand sustainability drives their desire to provide transparency to consumers and to counteract the growing practice of “greenwashing.”
 Ponto gives online shoppers a clear view into their business strategies, which includes the distribution of their products.

 Prior to purchasing, consumers can rest assured that the process of shipping their unique and eco-friendly shoes is carbon neutral and works in accordance with Flexport’s Carbon Offset Program.
 Ponto encourages their consumers to provide continuous feedback, so Ponto can remain true to its sustainable mission.